 The corporate formalities required to operate a Canadian corporation are minimal.
 All resolutions of shareholders and directors may be passed by unanimous written consent without the necessity of convening formal meetings.
-This is true even in respect of annual business, which generally includes the approval of financial statements, the appointment of auditors (if required), the election of directors and the appointment of officers.
+(For Ontario corporations, ordinary resolutions of shareholders may be signed by holders of at least a majority of voting shares.)
+This is true even in respect of annual business which generally includes, for directors, the approval of financial statements and the appointment of officers and, for shareholders, the appointment of auditors (if required) and the election of directors.

-In June 2019, the CBCA was amended to introduce the requirement for private CBCA corporations to prepare and maintain a register of "individuals with significant control" (ISC Register).
-In general, an individual with significant control (ISC) is an individual who either: (i) is the registered holder, the beneficial owner or who has direct or indirect control over a "significant number of shares"; or (ii) has direct or indirect influence that, if exercised, would give the individual control in fact of the corporation.
+The CBCA requires private CBCA corporations (subject to certain exemptions) to prepare and maintain a register of "individuals with significant control" (ISC Register).
+In general, an individual with significant control (ISC) is an individual who: (i) is the registered holder of, the beneficial owner of, or who has direct or indirect control over, a "significant number of shares"; or (ii) has direct or indirect influence that, if exercised, would give the individual control in fact of the corporation.
 A "significant number of shares" means shares having 25% or more of all voting rights attaching to the corporation's outstanding voting shares or any number of shares equal to 25% or more of all of the corporation's outstanding shares measured by fair market value.
+The ISC Register must be filed with Corporations Canada and certain information will be made available to the public.